 PHILLIPA LOVE adds solid depth to New Zealand’s loosehead prop stocks.

 Her years in Otago for physical education studies saw her play 29 games for Otago Spirit from 2009-14.
-In her ?nal year in Dunedin she made her Black Ferns debut against Canada.
+In her final year in Dunedin she made her Black Ferns debut against Canada.

-Last season, she started in the No 1 jersey for the Black Ferns in their season opener against Canada before injury struck.
-Love returned to Glenn Moore’s set up in 2018, crossing over for a try during the Black Ferns home Test match against Australia at Eden Park.
+In 2017, she started in the No 1 jersey for the Black Ferns in their season opener against Canada before injury struck.
+Love returned to Glenn Moore’s set up in 2018, crossing over for a try during the Black Ferns home Test match against Australia at Eden Park and going on to play all five Tests that year.

 2014 v Canada